-Adsorption of mixture: Dynamic sorption of gas and vapor mixtures
+Adsorption of mixtures: Dynamic sorption of gas and vapor mixtures

 Challenges such as the adsorption of CO2 from dry and moist air, the adsorption of methane from biogas or the differentiation of the relevant physisorption behavior of adsorbents in gas and vapor mixtures are different from classical methods for texture determination.
 The main reason here is the fact, that a sorption of mixtures is occurring and the mixture needs to be separated accordingly in order to discover, which component is adsorbed at which magnitude.

 Especially the selectivity plays a crucial role in the adsorption of mixtures, since the task requires the stronger adsorption of one component within the mixture in comparison to other residual components.
 In order to predict or model technical processes and extract data with practical relevance, the following investigations become more and more important:

 - dynamic adsorption and desorption from a gas flow

 - determination of sorption equilibria in gas and vapor mixtures

 - investigation of heat balance in dynamic adsorption processes